 European Broadcasting Union, also known as EBU, is a non-profit organization headquartered in Switzerland.
-Founded in 1950, the organization has approximately 460 employees and reported $266.9M in revenue as of 2024.
-As a tier 1 media tech buyer, the company specializes in content rights, operating Eurovision and Euroradio.
-It serves 115 member organizations across 56 countries, with an additional 31 Associates in Asia, Africa, Australasia, and the Americas, promoting public service media.
+Founded in 1950, with approximately 460 employees, it reported $266.9M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+The organization specializes in content rights and promotes public service media.
+It serves 115 member organizations across 56 countries and has an additional 31 Associates in Asia, Africa, Australasia, and the Americas.
+The EBU also operates Eurovision and Euroradio.

 Similar Companies